Elijer/moonbot/README/Change_Points.md

 # Getting started
-The server isn't too hard: Allowed hosts are added to repo, and config file is added to gitignore, including debug variable.
+The server isn't too hard: Allowed hosts are added to repo, and a local_settings.py file is added to gitignore, and loaded potentially at the end of the settings.py file.
+This includes debug variable.
 Reference the auctions example for this.

 For the frontend, it shouldn't be bad either.
 All we need to do is pass a node environmental variable in.